peipei2333/detect_steel_number/README.md

 ```bash
 python3 setup.py install
 ```
-4.Download the data and put it into /path/samples/gangjin/dataset, put the train_labels.csv into /path/samples/dataset/
+4.Download the data and put it into /path/samples/gangjin/dataset, file structure is:
 ```
 -gangjin
   - dataset/